-- The TASKs appropriate to the class aeroplane (ASEL, ASES, AMEL, or AMES) used for the test are specified in this STS. - The absence of a class indicates the task is for all classes. - An accompanying note may be used to emphasize special considerations required in the AREA OF OPERATION or TASK.
+- When administering a test based sections 1 and 2 of this PTS, the TASKs appropriate to the class aeroplane (ASEL or ASES) used for the test shall be included in the plan of action. - The absence of a class indicates the task is for all classes. - An accompanying note is used to emphasize special considerations required in the AREA OF OPERATION or TASK.